Through his travels and reading, Chris gathers information and writes about historical events and concepts that are often overlooked.

 Among our forefathers were a few who truly believed that all human beings are equal.
 These individuals produced a document called the Constitution of the United States of America.

 Our greatness is not due to the existence of our constitution.
 Our constitution reflects who we are.
 The Preamble to the constitution is often memorized and then forgotten.
 It is hailed for its brevity and grandeur but is ignored regarding its content.
 The Preamble to the Constitution does not make America great.
-The people of the thirteen colonies were the original parchment upon which these truths first appeared.
+The people of the 13 colonies were the original parchment upon which these truths first appeared.
 They were the ink that first published the desires of We the People.
 The author of the Preamble simply recorded what he saw on the faces and in the hearts of the colonists.

-Gouverneur Morris, the author of the Preamble, resisted pressure to name the thirteen colonies as the establishers of the new government.
+Gouverneur Morris, the author of the Preamble, resisted pressure to name the 13 colonies as the establishers of the new government.
 In the end, all were persuaded that the people were the power behind the birth of a new nation.

 We the People